h8d13/KAES-ARCH/README.md

 > `ping google.com` for test

-Then `archinstall` (for noobs) make sure to go through all the steps: select KDE Plasma & Create a user with sudo
+Then `archinstall` (for noobs, btw) make sure to go through all the steps: select KDE Plasma & Create a user with sudo, walk through every single step.
+> IMPORTANT: Make sure to select network manager, time sync, etc...
+Don't skip any.
+I also like Grub instead of systemd boot.

 When prompted to chroot press no.